orn8/micro-games/README.md

 ## How to Play

-* ### MICRO:INVADERS
+* ### microINVADERS
 > Tilt the micro:bit left or right to move the ship, and press B to shoot the enemies.
 Enemies come in waves of 7, each with more health than the one before.

 # Usage

-To use this repo, get the latest [release](https://github.com/orn8/micro-games/releases) of the gamepack and load it in your micro:bit.
+To use this repo, get the latest [release](https://github.com/orn8/micro-games/releases) of the `Source Code` and unzip it, then go to the `hex` folder and load in any game you like.

 ---